jspong/jspong.github.io/resume.md

 __Confluent, Inc.__
 *Software Engineer*

+_Developed and Modernized CI/CD Test and Deployment Infrastructure for Apache Kafka and Enterprise Extensions_

 * Modernized test infrastructure to more accurately represent production environments using AWS and docker.
 * Reduced system test execution time by 30% by running tests in parallel rather